PrisWen/Bertelsmann-Scholarship-Data-Track/README.md

 **Thoughts :** After a month and a few days I got here, this is exciting.
 I continue with the challenge of #sg_python_community

+## Day 36 : January 14 , 2020 | Project details

+**Today's Progress :** Today I reviewed "Project details".
+There are useful steps to success!

+**Thoughts :** Today I participated in the AMA session.
+I continue with the challenge of #sg_python_community with dictionaries